wandb/docs/docs/guides/hosting/operator.md

 * Helm is installed.

 # Air-gapped installations
-Please see this tutorial on how to install the W&B Kubernetes Operator in an airgapped environment: [Tutorial: Deploy W&B in airgapped environment with Kubernetes](./operator-airgapped).
+See the [Deploy W&B in airgapped environment with Kubernetes](./operator-airgapped) tutorial on how to install the W&B Kubernetes Operator in an airgapped environment.

 # Deploy W&B Server application
 This section describes different ways to deploy the W&B Kubernetes operator.